AdrianFR99/3D-Game-Engine/README.md

 ## Disclosure

 ```
-We do not own any of the external libraries.
+We do not own any of the external libraries or FBX files.

 Everything belongs to the creators of the original content.